mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 tests.
 I do believe more work needs to be done in this front.)

-To these ends, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search with paths are the "most promising", so I structure my code-base to quickly kill off paths that are most likely to be dead-ends or lead to unmaintainable code, and to channel AI exploration along more promising paths.
-The greatest tool are types, compilers, warnings, hints.
+To these ends, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search which paths are the "most promising", so I structure my code-base to quickly kill off paths that are most likely to be dead-ends or lead to unmaintainable code, and to channel AI exploration along more promising paths.
+The greatest tools are types, compilers, warnings, hints.

 A lot of these are the same things we teach to human coders, and are not very